jdespain/scholarly_editing/essay/Sonnet_Fancy.md

 [^9]: This is Reynolds's most significant revision from his 1820 version.
 Only the first and last words remain the same.
 The meat of the line is changed from “I have not the heart to rush” to “fate denies the Paradise of.”
 Reynolds also emends the punctuation: a period to an exclamation point.
 Here, Reynolds relinquishes the agency he gave himself earlier, suggesting it wasn’t his lack of desire but rather out of his control.
 In addition, he introduces the word “Paradise,” a term, especially when capitalized, that refers to Heaven (a word he uses in the final line of his sonnet).

 [^10]: Here, Reynolds places an elision at the end of “Even.”
 This emendation of punctuation proffers clarity: “Even’” is a contraction of “Evening.”
-Considering the line's context, the text may be possible to interpret; however, it eliminates uncertainty and allows a more straightforward reading.
+Considering the line's context, the text may be possible to interpret; however, the elision eliminates uncertainty and allows for a more straightforward reading.

 [^11]: In 1832, Reynolds credits himself to “Sonnet of Retirement” instead of Corcoran.